Founded in 2011 AS | ARTISTS STUDIOS is a conduit of taste, and an online database of non-represented art.

-The observation of contemporary art is viewed primarily in the context of the market, located at the opposite end of artistic creativity.
-Through the fusion of art history and art criticism, AS | ARTISTS STUDIOS serves as an archive, document and resource of the strongest non-represented art vis-à-vis New York City.
+The observation of contemporary art exists primarily in the context of the market, located at the opposite end of artistic creativity.
+Through the fusion of art history and art criticism, AS | ARTISTS STUDIOS serves as an archive, document, and resource of the strongest non-represented art vis-à-vis New York City.

 Updated regularly, AS | ARTISTS STUDIOS contains individual artist archives; each provides you with information about an artist, images of artwork in the studio, and direct contact with the artist.AS |ARTISTS STUDIOS is an online database of the strongest non-represented art in New York City greater metropolitan area and Paris, France.